xcore/sc_flash/doc/api-small.rst

 There are two defines to deal with flash interoperability.
 There is no need to worry about these if you only read flash.
 If you need to write to flash, you must check that these are compatible with *all* flash devices that you intend to support.
-See See the section on interoperability for an explanation.
+See the section on interoperability for an explanation.

+**SPI_CLK_MHZ**

+  The maximum speed of the flash device in MHz.
+The default value is 25, the only other value supported is 13 (resulting in a 12.5 MHz SPI clock).

 **SPI_CMD_ERASE**